-- xii.
+- xi. (a) During the course of our examination of the books and records of the Company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, we have neither come across any instance of material fraud by the Company or on the Company, noticed or reported during the year, nor have we been informed of any such case by the Management. - (b) During the course of our examination of the books and records of the Company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, a report under Section 143(12) of the Act, in Form ADT-4, as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 was not required to be filed with the Central Government.
+Accordingly, the reporting under clause 3(xi)(b) of the Order is not applicable to the Company. - (c) During the course of our examination of the books and records of the Company carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, the Company has received whistle-blower complaints during the year, which have been considered by us for any bearing on our audit and reporting under this clause. - xii.
 As the Company is not a Nidhi Company and the Nidhi Rules, 2014 are not applicable to it, the reporting under clause 3(xii) of the Order is not applicable to the Company. - xiii.
 The Company has entered into transactions with related parties in compliance with the provisions of Sections 177 and 188 of the Act.
 The details of such related party transactions have been disclosed in the financial statements as required under Indian Accounting Standard 24 "Related Party Disclosures" specified under Section 133 of the Act. - xiv. (a) In our opinion and according to the information and explanation given to us, the Company has an internal audit system commensurate with the size and nature of its business. - (b) The reports of the Internal Auditor for the period under audit have been considered by us. - xv.
 The Company has not entered into any non-cash transactions with its directors or persons connected with him.
 Accordingly, the reporting on compliance with the provisions of Section 192 of the Act under clause 3(xv) of the Order is not applicable to the Company. - xvi. (a) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
-Accordingly, the reporting under clause 3(xvi)(a) of the Order is not applicable to the Company. - (b) The Company has not conducted non-banking financial / housing finance activities during the year.
+Accordingly, the reporting under clause 3(xvi)(a) of the Order is not applicable to the Company. - (b) The Company has not conducted non-banking financial/ housing finance activities during the year.
 Accordingly, the reporting under clause 3(xvi)(b) of the Order is not applicable to the Company. - (c) The Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
-Accordingly, the reporting under clause 3(xvi)(c) of the Order is not applicable to the Company. - (d) Based on the information and explanations provided by the management of the Company, the Group has six CICs as part of the Group as detailed in note 45 (l) to the financial statements.
-We have not, however, separately evaluated whether the information provided by the management is accurate and complete. - xvii.
-The Company has not incurred any cash losses in the financial year or in the immediately preceding financial year. - xviii.
-There has been no resignation of the statutory auditors during the year and accordingly the reporting under clause (xviii) is not applicable. - xix.
-According to the information and explanations given to us and on the basis of the financial ratios (Also refer Note 43 to the financial statements), ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
-We, however, state that this is not an assurance as to the future viability of the Company.
-We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from they fall due.
+Accordingly, the reporting under clause 3(xvi)(c) of the Order is not applicable to the Company. - (d) Based on the information and explanations provided by the management of the Company, the Group [as defined in the Core Investment Companies (Reserve Bank) Directions 2016] has seven CICs as part of the Group as detailed in Note 45(m) to the financial statements.
+We have not, however, separately evaluated whether the information provided by the management is accurate and complete.